rl-language/rlc/README.md

 * fix subactions being broken when the reprequire of a subaction refers to a local variable

 * allow declarations to be explicitly refs
-* if actions arguments are not alive after any action except the one that defines them, do not copy them into the frame
-* action definition must include the type

 #### long term feature
 * require clauses out of line (just allow to call any function i guess?)